xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
+   -- enh (scott)  Added Export Controller Connections to Tool Menu.
+This exports a CSV file with all
+					the ethernet type controllers and the models attached to each port.
-2020.49 November 24 2020
+   -- bug (scott)  Fix Check Sequence Connection Error for Auto Configure Panel Controllers 2020.49 November 24 2020
    -- enh (scott)  Added Import Model Blend Mode to xLights Sequence Import -- enh (keith)  Allow remote falcon to only work while some playlists are playing